XENON1T/Xephyr/sphinx/xephyr_packages.rst

         cd $XEPHYR_DIR
         source Xephyr/pacman/build.sh

+        # OR if you are on midway
+	source Xephyr/pacman/build.sh midway

+        # OR in case you need your custom cmake command and you just want the makefile to be build do:
+        source Xephyr/pacman/build.sh stop

 That's it! (if it worked) this should have created a new directory "build" where you can find all the executables of all your packages.